shinytoyrobots/shinytoyrobots-dotcom/content/blog/20190312-the-bachelor-is-medieval-bullshit/index.md

 Which sounds about right for this genuinely heinous premise for a show.
 23 fucking seasons...?

-Check back to see if I can stand a hate watch of the actual finale finale next week.
+Check back to see if I can stand a hate watch of the actual finale finale.